 Physicians rely primarily on the BGL test for enzyme activity, also using genetic testing to identify specific mutations associated with Gaucher disease.
 Learn more about testing for Gaucher disease.

-Enzyme test for Gaucher disease
+Diagnostic enzyme test for Gaucher disease

 A BGL test for enzyme activity will almost certainly show if you have Gaucher disease.
 All patients with Gaucher disease have low glucocerebrosidase (GCase) enzyme activity, which is why their bodies cannot break down glucocerebroside (a fatty chemical).
 Rarely, BGL test results can be inconclusive, in which case genetic testing can usually help clarify whether you have Gaucher disease.